-The audit committee has reviewed the Company's financial statements for 2021 and met with management, as well as with representatives of RSM US LLP, the Company's independent registered public accounting firm, to discuss the consolidated financial statements.
-The audit committee also discussed with members of RSM US LLP the matters required to be discussed by the applicable requirements of the PCAOB and the SEC.
+The audit committee has reviewed the Company's audited consolidated financial statements for the fiscal year ended December 31, 2022 and met with management, as well as with representatives of RSM US LLP, the Company's independent registered public accounting firm, to discuss the audited consolidated financial statements.
+The audit committee also discussed with members of RSM US LLP the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the SEC.

-In addition, the audit committee received the written disclosures and the letter from RSM US LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the audit committee concerning independence, and discussed with members of RSM US LLP its independence.
+In addition, the audit committee received the written disclosures and the letter from RSM US LLP required by applicable requirements of the PCAOB regarding the independent accountant's communications with the audit committee concerning independence and discussed with members of RSM US LLP its independence.

-Based on these discussions, the financial statement review and other matters it deemed relevant, the audit committee recommended to the Board that the Company's audited consolidated financial statements for 2021 be included in its Annual Report on Form 10-K for 2021.
+Based on these discussions, the financial statement review and other matters it deemed relevant, the audit committee recommended to the Board that the Company's audited consolidated financial statements for 2022 be included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2022.